tomas-fryza/vhdl-course/lab8-project/README.md

 * All FPGA code must be written in VHDL and must be implementable on the Nexys A7-50T board using the development tools provided during the semester, specifically Vivado.

+* Use components designed and tested during the semester.

+* Follow ethical rules regarding plagiarism, licensing, and policies for the use of [generative artificial intelligence](https://www.vut.cz/vut/aktuality-f19528/vut-vydalo-zasady-a-doporuceni-k-vyuzivani-generativni-umele-inteligence-d247152).

-* Detailed simulation testbenches for all new components must be created.
+* Provide detailed simulation testbenches for all your new components.

 * Physical implementation on FPGA is necessary, not just computer simulation.

-* Teams should create a short video demonstrating their application.
+* Teams should create a short video (<1 min.) demonstrating their application.
 This video can be used to promote the course on LinkedIn.

 ## Help